makrai/notes/mohammad15-sentiment-emotion.md

 Saif M. Mohammad
 Emotion Measurement 2015

-* term refers to automatically determining,,,
+* term refers to automatic detection
-  * Most commonly: the valence or polarity of a of txt
+  * Most commonly: the valence or polarity of a txt
-  * more generally: one’s attitude towards a particular target or topic.
-Here,
+  * more generally: one’s attitude towards a particular target or topic
     * evaluative judgment, such as positive or negative, or an
     * emotional or affectual attitude such as frustration, joy, anger, sadness,
-    * feelings the general category that includes attitude, emotions, moods, and other affectual states
+    * feelings: the general category that includes attitude, emotions, moods, and other affectual states
       * In this chapter, we use ‘sentiment analysis’ in this sense
 * applications of detecting analysing of affectual categories in text
   * Public Health: Automatic methods for detecting emotions are useful in